younos1986/Core.EventStore/README.md

 ![.NET Core](https://github.com/younos1986/Core.EventStore/workflows/.NET%20Core/badge.svg)

 A library to facilitate communication between CommandService and QueryService.
-The Idea is when any event occures in commandService, it should be persisted in QueryService in MongoDb
+The Idea is when any event occures in commandService, it should be persisted in QueryService in MongoDb, SqlServer, MySql and PostgreSQL

 <img src="https://raw.githubusercontent.com/younos1986/Core.EventStore/master/images/what_it_does.png" />